 Choosing the Best Medical Alert System to Protect Yourself or Your Loved One

-What Are Medical Alert Systems and Devices?
+What Are Medical Alert Systems?

 Types of Medical Alert Devices

 Medical alert systems come in both at-home and on-the-go varieties.
 Both are explained below.

 In-home medical alert devices help people live alone longer.
 A medical alert provides older adults with a lifeline to immediate assistance.
 The alternative is waiting until someone checks in, which in some cases could take days or even weeks.

 Most in-home medical alert devices come with either a wired or wireless option.
 Systems that use a landline connection are typically less expensive than those that use a cellular connection.
 If you choose to go with a system that uses a cellular connection, know that you will use the provider’s cellular connection, not your own.

 In-home medical alert systems include a base station along with a medical alert bracelet or pendant that communicates with a monitoring station through the base unit.

 An on-the-go medical alert system uses the provider’s cellular connection and generally includes a mobile device, charger, and sometimes a help button.
 The mobile device is worn on a lanyard around the neck or attached with a belt clip.
 It might also come in the form of a smart watch.